-There will be no make-up test for the quizzes.
+There will be NO make-up test for the quizzes.
 If there is an acceptable documented reason for the quiz being missed, the value of that mark will be applied to the final exam.

-If you miss the midterm for a documented acceptable reason there will be a written legal memorandum assignment in its place.
-You will also be required to write the final exam under supervision on campus (regardless if the rest of the class writes an online exam) to best ensure academic integrity.
+If you miss the midterm for an acceptable documented reason, there will be a written legal memorandum assignment in its place.